pruizf/d25-llm-stdir/README.md

 # Stage direction classification in French theater with transfer learning and LLM prompting
-Pablo Ruiz Fabo & Alexia Schneider, Université de Strasbourg
+Pablo Ruiz Fabo (Université de Strasbourg) & Alexia Schneider (Université de Montréal)
 # Repository structure

+## Fine tuning experiments

+Notebooks where pre-trained language models (CamemBERT, M-BERT, FlauBERT, XML-RoBERTa) are finetuned to be added in the `fine-tuning` directory.

+## Prompting experiments

+In the `prompting` directory.

 - Clients to run the LLM are:
   - `openai_client.py`
+  - `openai_client_grouped.py`
   - `llama_client.py`
   - `mistral_client.py`
+  - `mistral_client_grouped.py`
 - For each batch, they create an output directory under `outputs`.
+- The clients with `_grouped` in the name are for grouped stage directions (i.e. having several stage directions to classify in the same prompt, we tested with 75 stage directions).
 - Evaluation scripts are:
-  - `evaluate.py` for GPT-4 and Mistral results
+  - `evaluation.py` for GPT-4 and Mistral results
   - `evaluate_llama.py` for Llama results
 - Configuration options are in `config.py`
 - Examples to classify are in `data`